 Parents and children are welcome to wear whatever makes you feel most comfortable.
 Christening gowns are often family heirlooms with a significant history in the family, and it is fine for your child to wear one.

-We are willing to have conversations with you on any of the above statements.
-Feel free to contact us at .
+If you still have questions, we are willing to have conversations with you.
+Feel free to contact us at the link below.